Lovatnet

+History

-Landslides into the southern end of the lake from the mountain Ramnefjellet caused two major tsunamis in 1905 and 1936.
+Landslides into the southern end of the lake from the mountain Ramnefjellet caused two major megatsunamis in 1905 and 1936.
 On 15 January 1905, a landslide with a volume of 350,000 m3 fell into the lake from a height of 500 m, generating three megatsunamis of up to 40.5 m in height.
 The waves destroyed the villages of Bødal and Nesdal near the southern end of the lake, killing 61 people — half their combined population — and 261 farm animals and destroying 60 houses, all the local boathouses, and 70 to 80 boats, one of which — the tourist boat Lodalen — was thrown 300 m inland by the last wave and wrecked.
 At the northern end of the lake, a wave measured at almost 6 m in height destroyed a bridge.

 Geologists studied the 1905 event and concluded that little risk existed for future disasters like it, so the towns along the lake were rebuilt.
 However, on 13 September 1936, the second landslide occurred, with a volume of 1,000,000 m3 and falling from a height of 800 m, generating three megatsunamis, the largest of which reached a height of 74 m.
-The waves destroyed all farms at Bødal and most farms at Nesdal — completely washing away 16 farms — as well as 100 houses, bridges, a power station, a workshop, a sawmill, several grain mills, a restaurant, a schoolhouse, and all boats on the lake; The waves carried the wreck of the Lodalen a further 150 m inland.
+The waves destroyed all farms at Bødal and most farms at Nesdal — completely washing away 16 farms — as well as 100 houses, bridges, a power station, a workshop, a sawmill, several grain mills, a restaurant, a schoolhouse, and all boats on the lake.
+The waves carried the wreck of the Lodalen a further 150 m inland.
 A 12.6 m wave struck the northern end of the lake and caused damaging flooding in the Loelva River, the lake's northern outlet.
 The waves killed 74 people and severely injured 11.
 The 1936 disaster resulted in the depopulation of the area.